 Payments Canada deposits

 Payments Canada members who are direct participants of the LVTS maintain deposits at the Bank known as settlement accounts.
 The level of deposits is affected by the controlled supply of settlement balances, which the Bank sets as part of the operating framework of its monetary policy.
 The Bank may vary this amount to reinforce the target for the overnight rate.
-As of December 2018, Payments Canada deposits in the form of settlement balances were targeted at $250 million.

 The Bank also holds cash accounts for other entities.
 These include foreign central banks and international financial institutions, designated clearing and settlement systems, and other domestic federal government agencies.
 While the amount of these deposits is small relative to other liabilities, it has grown in recent years due in part to regulators’ desire to reduce financial system risk.8 By leaving their deposits with the Bank rather than with commercial banks, these entities can avoid exposing systemically important infrastructures to banker risk.